Aubameyang joins Barcelona in shock move on deadline day - Latest news

 [ MORE: Analysis, updates on Deadline Day ]

-Even though Aubameyang is yet to officially be announced as a Barcelona as paperwork is still being sorted out following his deal at Arsenal being terminated, the striker was seen training with Barcelona for the first time.
+Aubameyang hs officially been announced as a new Barcelona player following his deal at Arsenal being terminated, as striker has already been training with Barcelona and under their head coach Xavi Hernandez.

 Aubameyang, 32, was out of favor at Arsenal after he was stripped of the captaincy by Mikel Arteta due to several disciplinary issues.